MaximovInk/MKPixelRot/README.md

 First attempt to make pixel rotation script.
 Perfomance not good, but i will optimize it soon

 ## Some notes:
-- Better use cache, realtime perfomance is bad
+- Better use cache, for realtime algorithm is heavy
 - Script using rotSprite adoptation
 - If you found mistake, please let me know
 - Pull requests are appreciated!